 The special-emphasis master's degree program is designed for individuals who want to improve their knowledge base and skills for functioning in educational settings.
 The program is built around educator needs and offers a flexible blend of course work, independent study, and practicum experiences.
 It is designed to provide the student with an individualized program of theoretical and applied training, tailored to his or her interests, needs, and professional goals.

-The master of science in professional education (MSPE) is a 24-credit master's degree program designed with a teaching professional's schedule in mind.
+The Master of Science for Professional Educators (MSPE) is a 30-credit master's degree program designed with a teaching professional's schedule in mind.
 Courses in the MSPE program emphasize practical strategies and applications.
 Participants are part of a two-year cohort learning group, completing a master's degree through a combination of technology-enhanced distance learning during the academic year and summer on-campus course work.

 At least 10 credits in educational psychology courses are required for a minor completed by students from other programs.
 Students from other programs must obtain a minor advisor in the program.
 The minor advisor will work with the student to plan an appropriate sequence of coursework.
 All courses must be at the 500 level or above.
 A grade of B or better in each course is required.

 Students are eligible to compete for UW–Madison fellowships.
 A limited number of teaching and project assistantships are available within the department, and prospective students are encouraged to refer to the instructions for fellowships and assistantships contained in the program application information.